skip to content

 MPhil students write a thesis, which is examined via an oral examination (viva).

-We welcome applications from postgraduates wanting to work towards an MPhil degree, in any of the labs belonging to the Department of Haematology.
+We welcome applications from postgraduates wanting to work towards a Masters (MPhil) degree, in any of the labs belonging to the Department of Haematology.
 Successful applicants must meet the University's minimum academic admissions criteria, and applicants are required to contact potential supervisors before submitting an application, to discuss their application and funding options.
-A list of Haematology Principal Investigators can be found on the Department of Haematology website
+A list of Haematology Principal Investigators can be found on the Department of Haematology website.

 The MPhil course introduces students to research skills and specialist knowledge.
 Its main educational aims are: